Eggplant Performance Alternatives:

 Scripting Made Easy with the EveryStep Web Recorder

-The EveryStep Web Recorder is a scripting tool that gives users the ability to easily record and replay critical transactions and user interactions, by simply pointing, clicking, and navigating as a regular customer – all within a real browser!
+The EveryStep Web Recorder gives users the ability to easily record and replay critical transactions and user interactions, by simply pointing, clicking, and navigating as a regular customer – all within a real browser!
 There are no separate downloads or add-ons required.
-Record multi-step test scripts of the complex or mission-critical actions your users make, such as clicks, menu selections, form entries and submission, shopping cart process, and text inputs.
+Quickly and easily record test scripts of the complex or mission-critical actions your users make, such as clicks, menu selections, form entries and submission, shopping cart process, and text inputs.
 Additionally, the EveryStep Web Recorder can capture images and validate text to ensure images and text are rendering and displaying properly.

-The EveryStep Web Recorder is compatible with over 40 desktop/mobile browsers and devices and supports virtually anything rendered in a browser, regardless of the technologies used, including AJAX, Flash, HTML5, Java, PHP, Ruby, and Silverlight.
-Some of the mobile devices supported include:
+The EveryStep Web Recorder is compatible with over 40 desktop/mobile browsers and devices and supports many of the technologies and frameworks used to create dynamic applications.
+Learn more about the EveryStep Web Recorder.
+Some of the mobile devices supported include the following:

 - Samsung Galaxy